Organise an Election Hustings

 Social Care and Support

-• What will you do to solve the social care crisis, scrap care charges, and ensure funding goes to community support instead of institutional care?
+- How will you address the social care crisis, eliminate care charges, and redirect funding to community support rather than institutional care?

 Accessible and Affordable Housing